HasinZaman/finalProj/README.md

 # Getting Started / Installing
 You will need to have Unity installed beforehand.
 You are able to install unity from their website.
-Download and import the most current version of the game into Unity.
+Download and import the most current version asset package.

 # Screenshots